 Wind Energy

-Page • Advancing technology, siting wind farms both on and offshore, and reducing wind’s cost of energy.
-Sandia’s Wind Energy Technologies department leads scientific research that furthers the modernization, reliability, and security of our nation’s critical energy assets.
-As a trusted DOE laboratory, we strive to advance innovation using world-class testing and...
+Page • Wind Energy Advancing technology, siting wind farms both on and offshore, and reducing wind’s cost of energy Sandia’s Wind Energy Technologies program leads scientific research that furthers the modernization, reliability and security of our nation’s critical energy assets.
+As a trusted U.S. Department of Energy laboratory, we strive to advance...

 Wind Energy Workshops